Physician–Scientist Residency Track

 Our program satisfies all American Board of Internal Medicine requirements for internal medicine residency and subspecialty training.

-Salary support is provided through the Department of Medicine during PGY-1 through PGY-3, and through the department or division of your subspecialty discipline during the remainder of the program.
+Salary support is provided through the Department of Medicine during PGY-1 through PGY-3, and through the department or division of your subspecialty discipline during the remainder of the program, should you stay at NYU Langone for fellowship training.
 Research-related expenses are the responsibility of your primary mentor.

 You are eligible and encouraged to apply for funding through NYU Langone’s Clinical and Translational Science Institute, including pilot project awards, National Institutes of Health KL2 career development grants, and institutional grants.